mkutyla/machine-learning/README.md

 # Machine learning

-This repository contains machine learning projects created during my studies at Warsaw University of Technology and as part of side projects.
+This repository contains machine learning projects created during my studies at Warsaw University of Technology (WUT) and as part of side projects.

 # Projects